engrusmanch/engrusmanch/README.md

 💬 Have any questions about Flutter development, or just want to chat about tech?
 Feel free to reach out to me via [email](mailto:engr.usmanch26@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-usman-57564a22b/).

-## Fun Fact

-⚡ Fun fact: I believe in the power of community-driven learning and often participate in hackathons and developer meetups to exchange ideas and learn from fellow enthusiasts.

 ## Pronouns

 😄 Pronouns: He/Him